 At the National Youth Leadership Forum (NYLF): Advanced Medicine & Health Care program students explore a wide array of health care careers and develop the skills required to succeed in college and in the 21st century health care environment.

-You will reside throughout the 10-day NYLF Advanced Medicine program on the campus of Johns Hopkins University, enabling you to explore the wide, green spaces and winding paths of this inviting university and discover the life, culture and rhythm of a modern college campus.
+You will reside throughout the 10-day NYLF Advanced Medicine & Health Care program on the campus of Johns Hopkins University, enabling you to explore the wide, green spaces and winding paths of this inviting university and discover the life, culture and rhythm of a modern college campus.

-By attending the NYLF Advanced Medicine program you will explore a broad range of educational pathways and accompanying careers in health care – providing you with a critical advantage as you make important decisions about college and careers!
+By attending the NYLF Advanced Medicine & Health Care program you will explore a broad range of educational pathways and accompanying careers in health care – providing you with a critical advantage as you make important decisions about college and careers!